bjornedstrom/timmy/README.md

 `timmy` is a command line tool that uses a pecularity in the TLS protocol to let almost any TLS server act as a trusted timestamping server.
 That is, you can let the TLS server, such as www.google.com, sign your hash with a *timestamp provided by the server*.

-This program is a proof of concept.
+This program is a **proof of concept**.
 Use this program at your own risk.
 See the About section for more details.

 ## Usage